 Finally, creating an action plan for improvement is crucial based on the identified remediation priorities.
 This involves assigning ownership for each remediation task, establishing timelines and budgets for completion, and tracking progress and outcomes over time.
 It’s also important to revisit the audit periodically to ensure that your security posture remains robust and compliant with industry standards.

-A cyber security audit is critical for any organisation that relies on IT infrastructure and handles sensitive data.
+A cyber security audit is critical for any organization that relies on IT infrastructure and handles sensitive data.
 Following the steps outlined above, you can conduct a comprehensive audit that identifies potential risks and vulnerabilities, protects your business and customer data, and ensures compliance with industry regulations.

 If you are interested in cyber security and would like guidance on how to start your career, you can book a free career consultation with a member of our local team.